DomiKamu/OhmerPrems/docs/modules/FranKe/Manual.md

 The momentary button located alongside **STEP 1** encoder, surrounded by a **lock** icon and **ALL T.M.** (on module's plate) like shown above, is designed to **lock all Turing Machine** sequences, by a simple press.

+---

+### CLOCK<a name="clock"></a>

+As indicated above, _FranKe_ sequencer requires an external source clock to work properly.
+The module is able to accept either digital pulses (+10V 1ms triggers, or square waveform) or analog voltage (named BPM-CV), in order to establish its working frequency (Hz) - and by this way, the current tempo (in BPM / Beats Per Minute).

+When the **CLOCK** input jack is connected, its LED may be **fixed cyan color** if the module expects digital signal, or **fixed yellow color** if the module expects an analog voltage.

+Depending the nature of the external clock signal, probably you'll must specify it from module's SETUP, by select the nature of the source clock by turning the TRACK 2 encoder.
+Current setting is the leftmost indicated value (others are possible settings).

+As soon as frequency of the external source clock is established, this frequency is registered in the module's memory as "last known" frequency.
+This registered frequency will be used for standalone clock in case of the CLOCK input jack is disconnected (later).

+When external clock is set to **BY VOLTAGE (BPM-CV)**, and patched, the LED turns on, **fixed yellow** color.
+The internal frequency (and global tempo) is, in this case, based by voltage conversion (exactly like V/Oct does), so 0V gives 120 BPM, +1V gives 240 BPM, -1V gives 60 BPM, and so on.
+Any voltage applied on **CLOCK** input jack into -6V to +6V range is considered as valid voltage prior to be converted as frequency (Hz), and by this way, as global tempo.
+Minimum frequency is **0.02Hz (1 BPM)**, maximum (given by +6V) is **64Hz (7680 BPM)**.

+When external clock is set to **BY PULSES (32 PPQN)** (it's the default setting), or **BY PULSES (24 PPQN)**, and patched, the LED turns on, **fixed cyan** color.
+The CLOCK input jack needs to receive **at least two consecutive triggers** in order to establish the frequency (Hz), and by this way, the global tempo.
+32 PPQN resolution was choosen as default to be coherent with _FroeZe_ sequencer module, who are using the same clocking resolution.
+24 PPQN is useful when VCV Rack (Pro) is used as plugin from DAW, because the VCV DAW module provides 24 PPQN (as maximum clocking resolution).
+By pulses, either 32 or 24 PPQN, maximum supported frequency by _FranKe_ module is **16Hz (960 BPM)**, because they're too many signifiant clocking unstabilities above this frequency!
+For the external clock module, it's highly recommended it delivers triggers/pulses (or gates), avoid sine/triangle/saw/ramp/noise/S&H waveforms provided by a LFO module!

+:information_source: For realtime variable tempo, it will better to consider analog **BPM-CV**, rather than "by pulses/triggers", in order to avoid possible timing issues while the sequencer is running!
+Also, analog **BPM-CV** is always considered as smooth and reliable.
+An excellent technique is to use a LFO (low-frequency oscillator) module as clock source (who deliver any waveform type, like sine, triangle, saw/ramp, or noise/S&H).

+On new instance of _FranKe_ module in your rack, standalone (internal) clock is automatically defined as **2Hz (120 BPM)** as "factory" setting, until the **CLOCK** input jack will register a new frequency from external clock source.

+:warning: Standalone (internal) module's frequency/tempo can't be manually changed!

+Current clock/tempo informations/status is displayed from module's SETUP, on TRACK 3 display.